Free shipping for purchases over 10,000 yen

 Spreads from "Illuminance"

-Continuous scenes of the artist's everyday life From sexuality to the continuity of fragmentary images of the world In both anthologies, the terms “light and darkness” and “life and death” are used in the descriptions of the works, but the essence of this book is rather the “drowning” state in which the gap between dream and reality fluctuates.
-I think that it is to show that the ambiguous state that cannot be planned in such a confrontational structure is the appearance of this world and our daily life.
+From the continuity of the artist's everyday landscapes to the continuity of fragmentary images of the world.
+In both collections, the words "light and darkness" and "life and death" are used to explain the works, but the essence of this book is rather to show that, like the "nap" state that vacillates between dream and reality, it is this ambiguous state that cannot be measured by such an opposing structure that is the nature of this world and our daily lives.

 (Continued)